OzanYasin/git-and-github-bootcamp/README.md

 `git reset` actually moves the branch pointer backwards, eliminating commits.

 `git revert` instead creates a brand new commit which **reverses/undos** the changes from a commit.
 Because it results in a new commit, you will be prompted to enter a commit message.

+## Should I Use Reset or Revert?

+Both `git reset` and `git revert` help us reverse changes, but there is a significant difference when it comes to collaboration (which we have yet to discuss but is coming up soon!)

+If you want to reverse some commits that other people already have on their machines, you should use **revert**.

+If you want to reverse commits that you haven't shared with others, use **reset** and no one will ever know!